swiftlang/swift-evolution/proposals/0104-improved-integers.md

 operations: a free function dispatches a call to a corresponding protocol method.

-The `doubleWidthMultiply` method is a necessary building block to implement support for integer types of a greater width such as arbitrary-precision integers.
+The `doubleWidthMultiply` and `doubleWidthDivide` methods are necessary building blocks to implement support for integer types of a greater width such as arbitrary-precision integers.

 ```Swift
 public protocol FixedWidthInteger : BinaryInteger {